mindful-math/mindful-math.github.io/content/post/improving.md

 math = true
 +++

-Some thoughts on progress or lack therof and our world.
+Some thoughts on progress or lack thereof and our world.
 <!--more-->

 ## Progress